ContracGuardAI/frontend/docs/api/audit.md

     analysis_hash: string,   // SHA-256 of the result JSON (for on-chain recording)
     analyzed_at: string,     // ISO 8601 timestamp
     char_count: number,      // Length of input contract text
-    model_used: string       // Which Claude model was used }
+    model_used: string       // Which QVAC tier was used }
 }
 ```